Punkweb/punkweb-ui/README.md

 # punkweb-ui

-CSS Framework for Punkweb.

-The primary goal of this project is to create a CSS framework that can be used for the following use cases:

-- As a standalone minified CSS file, for projects using only browser CSS
-- As a modular system for projects using SCSS.
+A lightweight CSS framework used by [Punkweb](https://punkweb.net) projects.

+punkweb-ui can be used as a standalone CSS file or as a modular SCSS system.

 ## Usage